Ethorbit/nzc-docker/README.md

 * a domain

 Packages:
-* docker with a minimum version of 20.10.5+dfsg1
+* docker with a minimum version of 24.0.0, build 98fdcd769b
 * docker-compose with a minimum version of 2.18.1
 * envsubst
 * iptables